The world has stumbled into a dependence on Google Maps. Addiction, really – and Google knows it.

 Google's Maps service has become a ubiquitous mainstay of the location page of a great many contact pages.
 Further to that, with Google's growing API functionalities (there are many), companies have a rich tapestry of options when offering deeper location targetting, pinning, and geofencing to their customers.
 Nothing is changing here, these services will continue to offer the same growing capabilities we've come to depend on.

-As many have come to realize, the world has stumbled into a dependence on Google Maps.
+As many have come to realize, the world has stumbled into dependence on Google Maps.
 Addiction, really – and Google knows it.
 Google has introduced sweeping changes to its API access pricing structure.
 Pricing structure?
 Yes, that's correct Google will be charging for Google Maps far more than it has in the past.

-The tl;dr for many, is that if your Google Maps use case is limited this probably won't mean a lot for you and it's likely that it won't cost you anything.
+The tl;dr for many is that if your Google Maps use case is limited this probably won't mean a lot for you and it's likely that it won't cost you anything.

-For everyone else it will mean a little more.
+For everyone else, it will mean a little more.
 Or a lot.

 If your site or application is using a relatively generic Google Maps instance - modest traffic, simple integration needs such as just a few address pins - you're likely to have just one main issue to deal with.
 That is that you will need to set up and manage a Google account with a valid credit card on file to legitimize your account's API key.
 Previous allowances for keyless access is gone.

 You are now permitted up to 28 000 free page loads per month of your map/page - this falls under the $200USD free tier as they value it.
 It used to be 25 000 per day.
-For many businesses their map page use just won't tip this scale but for many it will.
+For many businesses, their map page use just won't tip this scale but for many, it will.

 If you were a moderate user before, someone who incurred some costs, you may be the hardest hit by this change.
 Why?
 You would have needed to be generating in excess of 25 000 per day.
-For the sake of simplicity we'll round that up to 101 000 map-page views per month, with a modest paid tally 1 000 chargeable API calls.
-In this new model, your 101 000 map page views now incurs 73 000 chargeable API calls.
+For the sake of simplicity, we'll round that up to 101 000 map-page views per month, with a modest paid tally 1 000 chargeable API calls.
+In this new model, your 101 000 map page views now incur 73 000 chargeable API calls.

 Nothing has changed in your useage.
 It was 1 000, now the line has moved to 73 000 chargeable.
 Pricing would now run in the area of $408.80USD monthly for a dynamic map with this traffic use case.
 For more advanced map interactivity such as panning, zooming, and layering, this figure jumps to $817.60USD.